 Pack appropriately for San Jose and Puerto Viejo

-Because the Caribbean side tends to rain more (June and November are rainiest months, October is the driest), bring a rain jacket/waterproof backpack.
-Even if you’re visiting in the normal dry season months (December to end of April), I highly recommend bringing some rain gear just in case for Puerto Viejo.
+Because the Caribbean side can rain throughout the year (June and November are rainiest months, October is the driest), bring a rain jacket/waterproof backpack.
+Even if you’re visiting in the normal dry season months (December to end of April), I highly recommend bringing some rain gear just in case for Puerto Viejo de Talamanca (Caribbean side).

-For San Jose, it is recommended to bring a jacket or sweater, long pants and closed toed shoes because it is the city.
+For San Jose, it is recommended to bring a jacket or sweater, long pants and closed toed shoes because it is the city that is around 1000 meters in elevation (3200 feet).
 At Manuel Antonio, bring your typical beach wear as it’s hot and humid on the coast all year round.

 Day 1: Land in San Jose in the morning, travel to Puerto Viejo